 The rest of the students are suitably horrified to learn that Brian is in detention for bringing a gun to school.
 When he learns it was a flare-gun that went off in Brian's locker, Andy starts laughing.
-He stops when Brian insists it isn't funny, but then starts laughing again.
-Brian then admits it is a little funny.
+He stops when Brian insists it isn't funny, but then starts laughing again and Brian joins in, admitting it's a bit funny.

 Similarly, everyone laughs at why Allison is there.
 She just didn't have anything better to do.

 Adults Are Useless: A more cynical example than other Hughes films.
 With the exception of Carl the janitor, the adults in the film are portrayed as apathetic, abusive, and self-absorbed.

 Bender.
 He's always insulting somebody (whether it be the principal, the janitor or his peers), and it's obviously for attention.
 There's also his thorough, speculative impression of Brian's household, and the way he announces it out of nowhere without being asked and just assumes (correctly) they'll all watch.

 This is Allison's most defining feature, although she never admits to it.
 Her parents ignore her, so much her behavior seems as if it's both meant to ward people off and draw as much attention as possible to herself.
 It become very apparently midway through the movie, when she starts butting into conversations and all but demanding that people listen to what she has to say.

 The B Grade: Brian gets a low mark in shop class, meaning he can't get the perfect A's he was striving for.